 Many runners get stuck in the habit of running the same distance, route and speed every week.
 Whilst this is ok to maintain your current fitness level it will not help you to run faster or further.
 Trying to run further in our runs, will not help us in endurance, not in speed, thus we have to train in different ways to achieve different overall results.
-With the many parks located around Dulwich, Herne Hill and surrounding areas, makes running an ideal fitness regime.
+With the many parks located around Dulwich, Herne Hill, Clapham & surrounding areas, makes running an ideal fitness regime.

 To achieve the best results in our running program, we need to introduce a variety of training strategies.
 By challenging our muscles and energy system in different ways, it will allow our bodies to become more efficient at adapting during our training.
 Such strategies, will also have the added advantage of keeping our training fun by experimenting new routes and training regimes.

 If you don’t have much time, don’t worry you are likely to get more benefit from a 30 minutes higher intensity interval session than from a 1.5 hour run, although both have their place.

 There are 4 keys types of training that runners should have in their training regime:

 - Long slow run